Shuffle/shuffle-docs/docs/API.md

 ```

 ### Generate SSO Provision URL
 Generate an SSO provision URL for user provisioning in partner organizations (For now.
-Please contact support@shuffler.io if you would like to use this API.).
+Please contact support@shuffler.io if you would like to use this API).
 This endpoint allows admin users in partner organizations to provision new users or generate login URLs for existing users.

 **Requirements:**
 - Admin role required in the target organization (or its parent organization for child orgs)